Faldal/ValorTracker/README.md

-1. Report should be named in a way that would identify the problem at the first sight.
+1. Issue should be named in a way that would identify the problem at the first sight.
 You have to write what’s the problem about in square brackets (which raid, class, etc.).
 For example: [Warrior] Heroic Strike, [Black Temple - Illidan] Encounter/Boss is not attackable, [Warsong Gulch] Wrong flag respawn timer.

 2. Every bug has to be described thoroughly.
 “Quest X doesn’t work” is simply not enough.
 You have to write what exactly is happening and what should happen.